kt-k10/Private_Social_Web/README.md

 ### Note: Invite codes

 To control access, valid invite codes are stored in a file called invites.txt in the root directory.
 Each line should contain one invite code.
+As of when I'm posting this, there is only one invite code and it's not uploaded to github so don't go poking around on here.